 It might not stop the decline in RMR that is often associated with Low calorie diets, but it may minimize the decrease that happens.

 Improved mood and general well-being

 Improved body image

 Lifestyle Change Program for Obesity

-The programs that are most successful for weight management are the ones that modify the diet, increased the physical activity, and change lifestyle patterns.
+The most successful programs for weight management are those that modify the diet, increase physical activity, and change lifestyle patterns.

 Diet Modification and the Low-Calorie Diet

-Overweight and obese clients need to be referred to dietitians so their diets can be properly evaluated.
+Overweight and obese clients must be referred to dietitians to evaluate their diets properly.